microsoft/MLOpsPython/docs/getting_started.md

 ## Setting up Azure DevOps

-We will use Azure DevOps for running the multi-stage pipeline with build (CI), ML training and scoring service release (CD) stages.
+We will use Azure DevOps for running the multi-stage pipeline with build (CI), ML training, and scoring service release (CD) stages.
 If you don't already have an Azure DevOps organization, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 If you already have an Azure DevOps organization, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).